rear/rear/doc/user-guide/13-tcg-opal-support.md

-copy it onto a disk boot medium (a USB stick will do) with `dd if="$image_file" bs=1MB of="$usb_device"` (use the entire disk device, not a partition), boot from the medium just created.
+copy it onto a disk boot medium (a USB stick will do) with `dd if="$image_file" bs=1MB of="$usb_device"` (use the entire disk device, not a partition), boot from the created medium.

 To create a rescue system with an integrated PBA system image: